megardn/PennLINC.github.io/docs/LabHome/Onboarding.md

 Once general section-level onboarding is complete (especially  CITI/HIPPA training), several systems are needed to function effectively.
 Tinashe Tapera, our senior data analyst, can provide access to some of these systems, including:

 [Slack](pennbbl.slack.com): Our primary means of communication as a team.
-However, also read the page on [communication and collaboration](https://pennlinc.github.io/docs/LabHome/CommunicationAndCollaboration/)
+However, also read the page on [communication and collaboration](https://pennlinc.github.io/docs/LabHome/CommunicationAndCollaboration/).

 [Github](https://github.com/PennLINC/): all code belongs in our github code repository; our [github pages webpage](https://pennlinc.github.io/) associated with this organization also houses growing knowledge base of tutorials.

-[Trello](https://trello.com/pennlinc): a  web app for tracking tasks and work as a team
+[Trello](https://trello.com/pennlinc): a  web app for tracking tasks and work as a team.

 [Flywheel](https://pennlinc.github.io/docs/flywheel): Our main imaging database and analytics platform.